 - Supply a contact list to volunteers in the area to establish communication between alumnae for the purposes of coordinating any alumnae- or student-led assistance efforts.

 - Direct affected alumnae to use the Alumnae Association’s Facebook page to post updates and/or make contact with other alumnae in the area.

 - Direct affected alumnae to the Alumnae Directory to make contact with other alumnae in the area.

 - Post links to alumnae- or student-led assistance efforts on Alumnae Association social media feeds and the Alumnae Association homepage.

 - Reach out to club leaders in the area to let them know that we can help promote alumnae- or student-led assistance efforts.

-- Director of Regional Engagement reaches out to Alumnae Association volunteer leaders in community to share sympathy and ascertain if alumnae have been impacted.
+- Director of Clubs and Groups reaches out to Alumnae Association volunteer leaders in community to share sympathy and ascertain if alumnae have been impacted.